alexwlchan/alexwlchan.net/src/_drafts/finding-tint-colours-with-k-means.md

 ## Picking a tint colour from the dominant colours

-We can use our k-means clustering algorithm to extract dominant colours from an image.
+We can use our *k*-means clustering algorithm to extract dominant colours from an image.
 Combining it with the code to extract all the pixels with Pillow:

 ```python